presentation And Handouts

 (Scroll down for scientific articles)

-scientific articles, monographs & Videos
+REPORTS, scientific articles, monographs & Videos

 Where possible I have linked to full articles.
 In some cases articles are behind paywalls and I have linked to the abstract.
 I recommend that all educators advocate that access to the scientific journals should be provided by their employer (as the only cost effective possibility for scientific knowledge to become easily accessible).